 South West of San Jose is Greyhound Rock Beach.
 It’s a wonderful place to just stop and appreciate what’s around you.
 Although it is easy to get to, it’s still one of the quietest beaches along the route – perhaps the walk down from the cliffs puts people off.
 The descent down is fine and once there you might even catch sight of the local elephant seal and dolphin population whilst you are here soaking up the sea air and views.

-Our recent guest Cindy P recently talked of her trip with us to Monterey on TripAdvisor: “We took the Monterey- Carmel tour from San Francisco.
+Our recent guest Cindy P recently talked of her trip and Monterey tour on TripAdvisor: “We took the Monterey- Carmel tour from San Francisco.
 Loved it!
 The drive down the Pacific Coast Highway is beautiful.”

 Carmel by the Sea